smithWEBtek/swt-v3/lib/notes/asdf.md

 invoice st mary for 2/27/2018

-add libary to its own git repo
+add libary to its own git repo get it working from Heroku, so we don't have to deal w/separate Heroku branch (sans books)
 	v1
 		set up scrape of that library into swt-v3 refs use library locally